Freight Shipping from Elizabeth to Salt Lake City

 How much does it cost to ship freight from Elizabeth to Salt Lake City?

-Full truckload (FTL) rates from Elizabeth, NJ to Salt Lake City, UT currently range from $5,472-$6,744 for a standard dry van load over the 2,545-mile route.
+Full truckload (FTL) rates from Elizabeth, NJ to Salt Lake City, UT currently range $5,472-$6,744 (roughly $2.18-$2.67 per mile over 2,545 miles).
 LTL shipments typically cost $1,600-$2,563 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Elizabeth to Salt Lake City?